slatedocs/slate/source/index.html.md

 * `target currency` refers to the asset that is the `quantity` of a symbol.
 * `base currency` refers to the asset that is the `price` of a symbol.
-* `pair` uniquely idenfies the market along with it's exchange, and is available in market details api.
+* `pair` uniquely identifies the market along with it's exchange, and is available in market details api.
 * `ecode` is used to specify the exchange for the given market.
 Valid values for ecode include:
   - `B`: Binance
   - `I`: CoinDCX
   - `HB`: HitBTC
   - `H`: Huobi
   - `BM`: BitMEX
+  - `OE`: OkEx

 ### Orders

 * `status`: used to denote the current status of the given order.
 Valid values for status include:
-  - `init`: order is just created, but not placed in the orderbook
+  - `init`: order is just created, but not placed in the orderbook (eg: stop-limit orders whose stop/trigger price hasn't reached)
   - `open`: order is successfully placed in the orderbook
   - `partially_filled`: order is partially filled
   - `filled`: order is completely filled
   - `partially_cancelled`: order is partially filled, but cancelled, thus inactive
   - `cancelled`: order is completely or partially cancelled
-  - `rejected`: order is rejected (not placed on the exchange
+  - `rejected`: order is rejected (not placed on the exchange)

+Among these, the open-equivalent status' includes:
+<br/>`init, open, partially_filled`
+<br/>Orders having any these status can undergo further change (like when they get filled or cancelled).

+And settled or closed-equivalent status' includes:
+<br/>`filled, partially_cancelled, cancelled, rejected`
+<br/> Orders having any of these status could not undergo any change.

 ### Margin Orders